-A new overseas pension transfer tax could see the UK taxman take a quarter of expats’ transferred funds.
+The overseas pension transfer tax can see the UK taxman take a quarter of expats’ transferred funds.
 Those thinking of moving UK pensions need to know the new rules.

 Previously, expats could move UK pension funds into a Qualifying Recognised Overseas Pension Scheme (QROPS) without paying UK tax.
 This applied regardless of residency or where your QROPS was based, unless your total funds exceeded the lifetime pension allowance (currently £1 million).
 Since 9 March, however, under certain circumstances HM Revenue & Customs (HMRC) can automatically claim 25% of funds being transferred – of any value.